-All meals (except alcoholic beverages) are included, typically from breakfast on the first full day through breakfast on the last full day
+All meals (except alcoholic beverages) are included, typically from breakfast on the first full day through dinner on the last full day.

-Tour prices DO NOT include round-trip airfare, passport/visa fees, arrival taxes, baggage fees, single-supplement fees, telephone calls, laundry, room service, souvenirs, and tipping of the guides & drivers (optional but highly recommended).
+Tour prices DO NOT include round-trip airfare, passport/visa fees, arrival taxes, baggage fees, single-supplement fees, telephone calls, laundry, room service, souvenirs, tipping of your trip leader.

 Note: Tour costs, itineraries and dates are subject to change.
 Prices may be affected by international currency exchange rates or itinerary changes.

-We offset all trip impacts by purchasing carbon offsets to reduce our global footprint.
+We offset all trip impacts by purchasing carbon offsets to reduce our carbon footprint.

 Itinerary at a Glance

 October 2: Arrive in Johannesburg, Overnight in Johannesburg.